Miha-Lee/C-Sharp.NET-Task-Management-System/README.md

 <pre>
 Task Management System has been developed using React.js and C#.NET.
 Here are setup guides for this project outlined below.

+Side Note: The C#.NET version is using version 8.

 Frontend Setup:
 1. Create the ".env" file in the root folder of the frontend.
 Then copy the values in the ".env.example".
 2. Replace the value of the "VITE_API_URL" with the backend url,